grendel-consulting/steampipe-plugin-kolide/docs/tables/kolide_auth_log.md

 # Table: kolide_auth_log

-Lists the authentication attempts occurring when a user tries to sign into an App protected by Kolide Device Trust.
+Lists the authentication attempts occurring when a user tries to sign in to an App protected by Kolide Device Trust.

 ## Examples